 Phillipsburg’s Dave Boncher was seeking his 3rd straight NJ state title but dropped an overtime decision to finish 2nd.

 In the Challenge of Champions, Northern Lehigh’s Larry Rehrig and Salisbury’s John Fidelibus both won to help lead AA to a 23-18 victory over AAA.
-Allen’s Jeff Roth also participated for the AAA team.
-Fidelibus would go on to participate in the Pittsburgh Press Classic and earned a draw as PA defeated the US team 25-17.
+Allen’s Jeff Roth also participated for the AAA team but dropped a close decision.